 Greystone is in the heart of the mountains, with easy access to surrounding cities.
 Hendersonville, NC is 15 minutes away and has pretty much everything you will need from town: banks, food, restaurants, ice cream shops, etc. Asheville, NC and Greenville, SC are about 45 minutes away; they have great walkable downtowns, tons of restaurants, and awesome art and music scenes.

 The more, the merrier!
-You are not required to work all four sessions of the summer, but we do encourage choosing more than one session.
-If you are applying to be a Kitchen Counselor, you must work all four sessions as well as attend a training week prior to the start of Junior Camp.
+You are not required to work all five sessions of the summer, but we do encourage choosing more than one session.
+If you are applying to be a Kitchen Counselor, you must work all five sessions as well as the Opening Week prior to the start of Junior Camp.

 You must be at least 18 years of age and be at least one year out of high school in order to apply to be a counselor who has kitchen duties such as, without limitation, working with kitchen staff, leading devotions for other kitchen staff, leading daily activities for kitchen staff and leading a section of the kitchen during meal times.
 We are looking for counselors who are ready to serve as a role model to the younger staff, who want them to grow in the Lord, and who are eager to have fun.

 All of our first-year staff work in the dish room.
-It is hard work but goes by very quickly!
+You’re responsible for washing dishes throughout the day while learning to work as a team.
 The dish room is the place to be for fun work in a fast-pace environment.
 When you have completed your time in the dish room, you will be moved to either Prep, Cook, or Bakery.

 Sunday is everyone’s day off except the counselors (you still get days off, too).
 If you work multiple sessions, you will also have an additional day off in between the sessions.
 There are plenty of activities for you to do on your day off!
 If you stay at camp, you can do your laundry, attend Camp Church, grab lunch in the kitchen, or take a nap.
 We also have a relaxing afternoon activity that ranges from trips to a Greenville Drive baseball game, hiking in Pisgah Forest, or spending a day on the lake and grilling out for dinner.
 Whatever the activity, it is always enjoyable to unwind and have fun as a group without having to worry about the dishes.